5 Ways Private Schools Should Be Texting with Parents, Students (Plus Templates)

 “Hey Jeremy, we need to talk through your college admissions process.
 I see you have time Thursday just after lunch.
 How about we meet then?”

-Or you might send a reminder for an important deadline to multiple students.
-E.g.:
+Or you might send a reminder for an important deadline to multiple students, like this template below:

 “Don’t forget!
 Application deadlines for UGA and GA Tech are both Oct.
 15. I’m happy to help you get all your requirements in, just come by my office! - Steve the Counselor”